 In 1962, the John Birch Society said the Illuminati consists of world bankers, communists, Council of Foreign Relations and the Jewish Rothschild.
 Most of the legends and speculations weaved around this Rothschild family are without historical documentation.

-Much of the “historical” data linking the Illuminati with the Rothschild came from the works of Nester Webster, a British anti-semitic mystic who believed in mysticism and reincarnation.
-Her theories have been disproven by scholars, yet some Christian authors continue to cite her as a reliable source.
+Now, much of the “historical” data linking the Illuminati with the Rothschild came from the works of Nester Webster, a British anti-semitic mystic who believed in mysticism and reincarnation.
+Her theories have been disproved by scholars, yet some Christian authors continue to cite her as a reliable source.

 “In the Illuminati, the Rothschild are not humans …they are gods in human bodies … They are the sons and daughters of Lucifer in human bodies and his wife … The council that I was on was the private priesthood of these gods…”

 Nowhere does the Bible direct Christians to spend the whole of their time spreading conspiracies.
 Instead, we are to spread the Gospel.
-Yet most Illuminati-hunting materials seldom present the Gospel to the unsaved.
+Most Illuminati-hunting materials seldom present the Gospel to the unsaved.
 They largely fuel suspicion, panic and an unhealthy obsession with the occult.

 The Illuminati hype seems attractive because it gives its experts a heady feeling, but it can also be spiritually distracting.
-While it’s vital to have a good grasp of cults like Wicca, Masonry and New Age etc, the data about the Illuminati are too nuanced and shrouded in legends for a reliable or objective study.
+While it’s vital to have a good grasp of cults like Wicca, Masonry and New Age etc, the data of information about the Illuminati is too nuanced and shrouded in legends for a reliable or objective study.
 Christians shouldn’t “have anything to do with godless myths that old women love to tell” (1 Tim.
 4:7) let alone disseminate them.